Your Strategy Needs a Strategy

 The Experience Curve

-Bruce Henderson’s hallmark concept illustrates the direct relationship of costs to accumulated production experience.
+One of the most well-known BCG insights, Bruce Henderson’s hallmark concept illustrates the direct relationship of costs to accumulated production experience.